This Years Chosen Charity Partner is Regina's Fight For Life.

-This year we are delighted to work with Irish track legend David Gillick and our charity partner the Irish Men's Sheds Association.
+Last year we worked with Irish track legend David Gillick and the Irish Men's Sheds Association.

 Men’s sheds have enjoyed extraordinary growth throughout Ireland in recent years.
 Originating in Australia in the 1990s, the men’s shed phenomenon reached Ireland in 2009 and has gone from strength to strength.
 There are now over 400 men’s sheds spread throughout the entire island, with 10,000 men participating on a weekly basis.